nanocosmos/documentation-net/docs/cloud/stream-alerting.md

 Issues regarding the underlying **<u>Infrastructure</u>** of the corresponding stream are detected by analysing just the passthrough (non-transcoding) streams.
 Finding multiple references on different server instances fires a **Duplicated Ingest Alert**.
 Depending on the passthrough ingest location or source, the specific alert varies slightly.

 Lastly we fire an **<u>Advice</u>** for non-ABR streams with a higher bitrate than 4 MBit on every RTMP stat event.
-If you encounter such an advice, please consider using transcoding profiles ([activating ABR](../cloud-frontend/How_to_Use_Transcoding.md)) to insure a better streaming experience for clients located in lower bandwith regions.
+If you encounter such an advice, please consider using transcoding profiles ([Activating ABR](../cloud-frontend-v3/Dashboard_ABR_Transcoding)) to insure a better streaming experience for clients located in lower bandwith regions.

 ## Alert Categories and Severity Levels